 It's a unit-less parameter, that can be set to any non-zero value as necessary, depending on the inventory risk the user is willing to take.

-risk_factor = 1can already have a noticeable effect, while on a market with 4 decimals (0.0001), the
+risk_factor = 1can already have a noticeable effect, while for asset B, the

 Given the right market conditions and the right